niccit/easy-remote/README.md

 ![Picture of LED display](remote_display.jpg)

 ## The Need
 As my mom gets older, she is having trouble working the remote for her Roku devices.
-I'm often called to her house to fix the TV along with other things.
+I'm often called to her house to fix the TV.

 I searched for a senior-friendly remote that worked with Roku but was unable to find one that didn't have way too many tiny buttons on it.